scottsimpson/obs_recording_notification/README.md

 - The window sticks to the edges of the screen when they are close.
 - You can enable or disable the Timer in the properties
 - Pause and unpause supported
 - The window is always on top (*negative feature: full screen programs are not supported :c )
+- Added an option to hide the counter window after 3 seconds of recording.

 ### Installation: